Frequently Asked Questions

 - Occupational Health and Safety Act

-- Similar legislation of another province or country
+- Similar legislation of another province or county

 Q. Are there different classes of licence?

 Q. Who is a licensed developer, and what can they do?

 - A licensed developer is an individual or organization that manages, constructs or arranges for others to construct complex residential buildings.

 - When the project requires the involvement of a coordinating registered professional, the builder is required to have a developer licence

 - A licensed developer typically builds residential projects with five or more dwelling units, such as condominiums

 - They may sell new homes directly to a consumer

 - A licensed developer is not a land developer